 Zolfian with his creations.

 The surviving Thals would flee to Skaro’s second continent.
-They found this continent less irradiated than the one they and the Kaled’s had lived on for centuries, and thus they felt that there was more chance of growing food there.
-All of Skaro had been contaminated by the thousand year long war, but the second continent was not quite as badly effected.
+They found this continent less irradiated than the one they and the Kaled’s had lived on for centuries, and they were actually able to grow food there.

 Meanwhile little did the Thal’s know some of Davros’s early experiments had survived.
-The mutants he had cast out, whilst most of them had perished and most of the few who had survived had degenerated in animals a few were still able to retain their intelligence.
+The mutants he had cast out, whilst most of them had perished and most of the few who had survived had degenerated in animals.
+A few were still nevertheless able to retain their intelligence.

 These Kaleds were not quite as mutated as the Daleks.
 Their shape was still humanoid, but they were horrible, squat, blue skinned, goblin like creatures.

 The blue skinned humanoid Daleks.
 They were early experiments of Davros, not quite as far down the Kaled Mutation cycle as his finished Daleks trapped in the bunker.